-Creating New UserCheck Interaction Objects
+Creating New UserCheck Interaction Objects for Data Loss Prevention

 1. In SmartConsole, open SmartDashboard and go to the Data Loss Prevention tab in one of these ways:

 In "Manage & Settings" view

 - a.
 From the left navigation panel, click Manage & Settings. - b.
 In the top left pane, click Blades. - c.
 In the Data Loss Prevention section, click Configure in SmartDashboard.